Chest pain when muscles of heart don’t receive enough oxygen

-Several less common causes exist
+Several less common causes exist.

-***Location and duration are key
+The Location and Duration of the symptoms are the key

-Other cardiac work-ups/testing may be needed in some individuals
+Other cardiac work-ups/testing may be needed in some individuals if symptoms don’t resolve, the pain worsens, or additional problems are noted.

 Types: